dr-skot/jquery-fix/README.md

 ## Under the hood

 Basically `fix` just sets css `position` to `'fixed'` and `top` to where the element's top is.
-But this pulls the element out of the document flow; to prevent reflowing, `fix` inserts an invisible placeholder just before itself in the DOM.
+But this pulls the element out of the document flow; to prevent reflowing, `fix` inserts a blank placeholder in the DOM, just before the element being fixed.
 When you `unfix`, it hides but does not remove this placeholder.
 So when you're traversing the DOM keep in mind that this placeholder will be there if you've called `fix` (or `unfix`).
 It's assigned a class of `fix-placeholder`, so you can easily exclude it from your selectors if you need to.

 `fix` stores data in `$(element).data('fix')`.
 If you don't want to break it, don't mess with this data.